PIX4Dmatic allows one to navigate the project area and outputs in 2D and 3D, as well as to work with the original images.

 - Quality report: displays an overview of the project and assesses its accuracy and quality.

-- Processing options: it allows users to change the processing options.
+- Processing: it allows users to change the processing options.

 - Tie points: opens the Tie points table.

-- Status bar: provides information on the actions and details of processing.
+- Status center: provides information on the actions and details of processing.